No [CII] or dust detection in two Little Red Dots at z$_{\rm spec}$ > 7: Results

 \subsection{Non-detections in both \cii$\,158\,{\rm \mu m}$ and 1.3 mm of two LRDs}

-We conduct NOEMA observations targeting the \cii$\,158\,{\rm \mu m}$ emission line and 1.3 mm continuum, generating data cubes and 1.3 mm continuum maps (see Sect.~\ref{Sect:noema}).
-Using the data cube, we extract spectra at the positions of our sources with an aperture consistent with the NOEMA beam size.
+We analyze the NOEMA data cubes and extract spectra at the positions of our sources using an aperture consistent with the beam size.
 The resulting spectra, shown in Fig.~\ref{noema_nodetection}, reveal no significant signal at the expected \cii\ frequency ($\ll3\sigma$).
 Assuming a \cii$\,158\,{\rm \mu m}$ line width of 250 km s$^{-1}$ -- a typical value for high-redshift galaxies \citep{bethermin2020, Endsley2022} -- we construct the velocity-integrated intensity map (moment-0).
 Fig.~\ref{noema_nodetection} overlays the contours from the \cii\ moment-0 and 1.3 mm maps on the JWST RGB image, showing no detections ($\ll3\sigma$) at the source positions and in the surrounding regions.
 We therefore conclude that neither the \cii$\,158\,{\rm \mu m}$ emission line nor the 1.3 mm dust continuum emission are detected for the two LRDs in the current NOEMA data.

 We then determine 3$\sigma$ upper limits for both \cii\ and dust continuum.
 Using the rms of the 1.3 mm map (see Sect.~\ref{Sect:noema}) and assuming our sources are not resolved, we derive 3$\sigma$ upper limits of 91 $\mu$Jy and 151 $\mu$Jy for ID9094 and ID2756, respectively.
 In addition, the 3$\sigma$ upper limits for \cii\ are calculated as three times the pixel-by-pixel rms of the moment-0 map, which gives upper limits of 0.157 Jy km s$^{-1}$ and 0.310 Jy km s$^{-1}$ for ID9094 and ID2756, respectively.
-The corresponding 3$\sigma$ upper limits on the \cii\, emission-line luminosity are log$L_{\rm \cii}/L_\odot < 8.23$ for ID9094 and log$L_{\rm \cii}/L_\odot < 8.58$ for ID2756.
-Using $L_{\rm \cii}$, we further calculate the 3$\sigma$ upper limits on the molecular gas mass \citep{zanella2018} to be log$M_{\rm mol}/M_\odot<9.7$ for ID9094 and log$M_{\rm mol}/M_\odot<10.1$ for ID2756.
+The corresponding 3$\sigma$ upper limits on the \cii\, emission-line luminosity are log($L_{\rm \cii}/L_\odot) < 8.23$ for ID9094 and log($L_{\rm \cii}/L_\odot) < 8.58$ for ID2756.
+Using $L_{\rm \cii}$, we further calculate the 3$\sigma$ upper limits on the molecular gas mass \citep{zanella2018} to be log($M_{\rm mol}/M_\odot)<9.7$ for ID9094 and log($M_{\rm mol}/M_\odot)<10.1$ for ID2756.